Alessandra Ambrosio Films Herself In A Plunging Bikini By The Pool

 Alessandra Ambrosio flipped the camera to show off her body over the weekend as she filmed herself sunbathing in a tiny blue bikini.
-The 39-year-old former Victoria’s Secret model sat by the swimming pool in a sizzling new video she shared with her 10.3 million Instagram followers on June 7 as she posed in the sunshine.
+The 39-year-old former Victoria’s Secret model sat by the swimming pool and posed in the sunshine in a sizzling new video she shared with her 10.3 million Instagram followers on June 7.

 Alessandra looked every inch the supermodel as she soaked up the sun in the video, which can be seen via her Instagram story for a few more hours.
-She held on to the camera with her left hand as she flashed her tanned décolletage in the glamorous swim look.
+She held the camera in her left hand as she flashed her tanned décolletage in the glamorous swim look.

-Her bikini was made up of a shimmery light blue top, which plunged low at the chest.
+Her bikini consisted of a shimmery, light-blue top, which plunged low at the chest.
 It featured a twist design in the center and straps over both shoulders.

-The Brazilian lingerie model — who recently got soaking wet in the ocean in a white bikini — rocked a pair of dark, silver rimmed round sunglasses and also had a white sun hat on her head.
-She began the video by filming herself at arms length at chest height, but then lifted the camera up high as she smiled with her glossy, nude lips together.
+The Brazilian lingerie model who recently got soaking wet in the ocean in a white bikini, rocked a pair of dark, silver-rimmed round sunglasses and a white sun hat.
+She began the video by filming herself at arm’s length at chest height, but then lifted the camera up high as she smiled with her glossy, nude lips together.

 Her hat blew in the breeze, as did her long, brunette hair, which was straight and sat over her shoulders.